anirtek/spark-streaming-tweets-live/README.md

 # spark-streaming-tweets-live

-This is my experiments while learning spark streaming.
+This is my experiment while learning spark streaming.
-This is reads a textbook and does some basic transformation on the book data such as counting the distince words from the book.
+Functionalities realized:
+- Reading book lines and counting distinct words
+- Saving live tweets locally into checkpointing directory
+- Finding the most trending hashtags
+- Using DStreams and RDDs for more generalized understanding of data
+- Finding average length of the tweet(s)

 Live Twitter data is also consumed with a batch that runs at every 1 second of duration.
 You need following 3 jar files to